Homebrodot/Porting-Godot/README.md

 Each readme in this repo will contain 3 sections:
 * "What Godot Wants", detailing what Godot expects, on a general level, from your platform
 * "What MUST be implemented", detailing the bare bones functions (based on an already implemented class) Godot will need to use this feature.
+* "What Is Optional", which is some features you may see in the stock implemented platforms, but are not actually absolute musts per say.

 # Overview